 - When a broker/sales representative is opening the door of your home, a potential purchaser has plenty of time to look at the porch and entry.
 Accordingly, they should be clean and tidy.
 Do not allow flyers to accumulate, and if there is a doormat, it should be clean and in good condition.

-- The driveway should be degreased and sealed.
+- The driveway should be cleaned and sealed.

-- Walkways and patios should be clean and free of cracks, with litter removed (if your walkway or patio has unwanted grass or weeds they can be eliminated easily and in an environmentally friendly way with boiling water, vinegar, or a propane torch).
+- Walkways and patios should be clean and free of cracks, with litter removed (if your walkway or patio has unwanted grass or weeds they can be eliminated easily and in an environmentally friendly way with boiling water or vinegar).
 In winter, the driveway, walks, and porch stoop should be cleared of snow and salted if necessary.
-Inside the front door should be an overshoe tray, and a carpeted area where overshoes can be removed.
+Inside the front door, there should be a boot tray and a carpeted area where boots can be removed.